 Visitors can walk around the village and inside the different buildings, admiring replicas and interpretations that offer an insight into domestic life in the Iceland of yesteryear.
 It is both entertaining and child-friendly, with plenty to see and do.

 Located in the suburbs of Reykjavík, this museum makes for a great little stop if you are headed out of town.
-So, if you’re hiring a car for a road trip around Iceland, steer your vehicle this way before hitting the open road.
+So, if you’re planning to around Iceland, steer your vehicle this way before hitting the open road.

 Perlan Wonders of Iceland